edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 **6. I created a Label Group using the configure label groups dialog and I don’t see it in the labels panel on the right hand side of the screen.**

+When you add a new label group it doesn’t automatically appear in the Labels panel on the right hand side of the main window until there is a label attached to the new label group.

+On the _**Labels Panel**_, click the _**Add**_ button to add a new label.
+The _**Create Label**_ dialog will be displayed.

 **7. On the left side where it shows Labels and Filters, they seem to be out of order and wondered how I move them?**

+The labels of the left hand side in the _**Filter Panel**_ are alphabetically sorted and vary in size depending upon how many documents have that label applied to them.
+The labels that appear in that list also change based what other searches  or filtering you have already done in the program.
+Think of it as a list of labels (along with their relevance) that are applied to the documents that are within your search (or all documents if you are not searching or filtering anything).
+It is just one more tool to help you narrow down your search and find the document you are looking for quickly.

 **8. Why do some toolbar buttons seem to be disabled and not available?
 I want to merge PDF files, but the button is not enabled?**

+Some tool bar buttons are disabled because their action can be initiated only when you select the required document.
+Specifically to merge pdf files, you need to select more than one document of unencrypted PDF formats.

 **9. Where does eDoc Organizer store all its data on my computer?**